 The Size of your Facility will Impact Self Storage Management Cost

 The biggest factor affecting the cost of third-party management is the size and gross revenue of the storage facility.
 The smaller the facility, the higher the fee will be as a percentage of revenue.
 On the other hand, the larger the facility, the more room there is for the management fee to be negotiated.

-The reason for this is that the work to manage a storage facility doesn’t drop dramatically if it is a small facility with a small revenue stream.
-In most cases, there is still the same staff to recruit, train, and manage.
-There are still contractors to hire to take care of the gate, driveways, pest control, landscaping, roll-up doors, HVAC, roof, and building.
-There are still computers and printers that stop working.
-There are still financial statements to produce and monthly reports to write and deliver to the ownership.
+This may sound backwards, but the work to manage a storage facility doesn’t drop dramatically for a small facility with a small revenue stream.
+In most cases, there is still the same number of staff to recruit, train, and manage.
+Also, there are still contractors to hire to maintain the gate, driveways, pest control, landscaping, roll-up doors, HVAC, roof, and the building as a whole.
+Furthermore, there are still computers, printers, and other technologies that stop working and need to be replaced.

 From a financial aspect, no matter the size of your facility, there are still financial statements to produce and monthly reports to write and deliver to the ownership.
 These reports are produced through the daily accounting tasks that are also managed by our team.
 No matter the size of your facility, big or small, many of the operating procedures still exist and must be executed.

 Thus, if your storage facility is averaging less than $50,000 in monthly gross revenue you may need to consider other ways to compensate the management team to ensure they are being adequately compensated.
 For example, building performance-based compensation structures into your management agreement will help motivate the management team and ensure they are being fairly compensated for the work they put into your facility.

 The opposite is also true.
 The more revenue the facility produces, the more open most management companies will be to manage your property for less than the industry standard fee.
 So, instead of looking at spending 6% of gross revenue and a share of the tenant insurance, you could negotiate less.